danielbrendel/hortusfox-web/README.md

 aquashell scripts/install.dnys --launch
 ```

 The installer will prompt you with all required input fields.
-The `--launch` will lead the script to launch `http://localhost` in your default browser when finished.
+The `--launch` argument will lead the script to launch `http://localhost` in your default browser when finished.

 #### Usage with script arguments